vegantriathlete/blog.marceisaacson.com/_posts/2017-02-06-mondays-are-not-shaping-up-to-be-great-days-for-me.md

 ---
-excerpt: "<p>I did talk to a couple of people today to get in put about whether they think it makes sense to use a HELOC to earn money.
-I did also drop Eli off at school and did my workout.</p><p>Last night was the vegan potluck, which means that Eli gets to be a little bit late.
-Thus, he's a bit slower in the morning.</p><p>And even with all that said, it's probably not a legitimate excuse for letting almost the entire day pass by.
-I've got just over one hour to rescue a bit of productivity on the class.</p>"
+excerpt: I've got just over one hour to rescue a bit of productivity.
 layout: blog
 title: Mondays are not shaping up to be great days for me
 created: 1486423752